eldoriarpg/EMMI/README.md

-# EMMI - Eldoria Message Markup Interpreter
+# EMMI - Eldoria Message Markup Interpreter for Minecraft
 EMMI is a easy way to generate complex JSON strings for the Minecraft chat with a easy marker system.
 It even supports Placeholder if u want.

 ## Overview